 RECOMMENDATIONS (4 TH EDITION) COMPLIANT EXPLANATION Principle 1: Lay solid foundations for management and oversight Recommendation 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
-Yes the Corporations Act 2001 (Cth), its formal constitution, and by the ASX Listing Rules.
-The Board's primary role is to set policy regarding the affairs of the Company for the protection and enhancement of long-term shareholder value.
-The primary responsibilities of the Board are set out in a Board Charter and written policy and include: Providing leadership to the Company; Overseeing the development and implementation of strategy; Ensuring corporate accountability to shareholders primarily through adopting an effective shareholder/stakeholder communications policy; Overseeing the control and accountability systems that ensure the company is progressing towards the goals set by the board and in line with the company s purpose, the agreed corporate strategy, legislative requirement and community expectations; Ensuring robust and effective risk management, compliance and control systems (including legal compliance) are in place and operating effectively; Being responsible for the company's chief executive officer and senior management and personnel including:
+Yes Yes The Board is governed by: the Corporations Act 2001 (Cth), its formal constitution, and by the ASX Listing Rules.
+The Board's provide overall strategic guidance and effective oversight of management.
+The specific responsibilities of the Board are set out in a Board Charter and written policy and include: Driving the strategic direction of the Company and defining the Company's purpose, ensuring appropriate resources are available to meet objectives and monitoring management's performance; Approving the Company's statement of values and Code of Conduct to ensure the desired culture within the Company is maintained and monitoring the implementation of such values and culture at all times; Ensuring that an appropriate framework exists for relevant information to be reported by management and holding it to account; Appointment and replacement of the Chief Executive Officer (CEO), other senior executives and the Company Secretary and the determination of the terms and conditions of their employment; Approving the Company's remuneration framework; Monitoring the timeliness and effectiveness of reporting to shareholders; Reviewing and ratifying systems of audit, risk management and internal compliance and control, codes of conduct and legal compliance to minimise the possibility of the Company operating beyond acceptable risk parameters; Approving and monitoring the progress of major capital expenditure, capital management and significant acquisitions and divestitures; Overseeing the integrity of the Company's accounting and corporate reporting systems;